Kitware/iMSTK/Docs/CodingGuide.md

     * Use more expressive names when using multiple iterators in the same construct

+    * Generally prefer ranged based for loops over iterators

 * Accessors and modifiers must start with "get" and "set".

-* Accessors that return boolean must start with an interoggative such as "is" or "are".
+* Accessors that return boolean must start with an interrogative such as "is" or "are".

 * Try to use complementary names for complementary operations.
     * get/set, add/remove, create/destroy, start/stop, insert/delete, increment/decrement, old/new, begin/end, first/last, up/down, min/max, next/previous, old/new, open/close, show/hide, suspend/resume, etc.